 Some have described this new way of doing things as an amazing gaming app and it is already one of the best sport betting app options on the market.

 When playing in a contest on Prize Picks, users choose numerous athletes and make over/under predictions on the stats or fantasy results achieved by their choices for payouts up to 15x the entry fee.

 In this PrizePicks app review, we will look at how this daily fantasy sports site works, the welcome bonus, PrizePicks odds, and how this site has changed the way we look at fantasy football.

 What is PrizePicks?

-PrizePicks is essentially a daily fantasy site, but it feels more like traditional sports betting site.
+PrizePicks is essentially a daily fantasy site similar to Boom Fantasy, but it feels more like a traditional sports betting site.
 The concept makes PrizePicks.com a popular choice for people 18 or over who live in states with legal sports wagering.

 Once you have created your PrizePicks account and signed in, you will quickly discover that a typical contest involves choosing 2-5 athletes and then predicting whether their actual fantasy output or stats totals will be higher than /less than their projected totals, then waiting for the results.